MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/configure_docker_daemon.md

 ### Default Network Creation

-To configure the Docker daemon so that a default NAT network is not created, use the following.
+To configure the Docker Engine so that a default NAT network is not created, use the following.
 For more information, see [Manage Docker Networks](../management/container_networking.md).

 ```none
 {